Motor Vehicle Accident: How To Claim Compensation For Injuries In A UK Road Traffic Accident

 8. A request that the driver at fault send a copy of your letter to his motor accident insurers

-There are many technical phrases that should be included in your letter of claim, so I recommend you instruct a specialist road accident claim solicitor to draft it on your
+There are many technical phrases that should be included in your letter of claim, so we recommend you instruct a specialist road accident claim solicitor to draft it on your behalf.

 How do you start your traffic accident compensation claim at court?